-The effects of historical practices such as redlining, in which financial institutions would not offer loans to applicants who lived in majority-minority communities have had a lasting impact on the ability of minority communities, particularly Black and African American communities, to build generational wealth.15 These impacts are seen today in Colorado in the disparity between Black and African American homeownership rates and White homeownership rates in Colorado.
-The homeownership rate among Black and African Americans in Colorado is 40 percent, whereas the homeownership rate for householders reporting their race as White alone is 70 percent.16 Similar disparities are also found in the Hispanic or Latino community, which has a 50 percent homeownership rate.16
+The effects of historical practices such as redlining, in which financial institutions would not offer loans to applicants who lived in majority-minority communities have had a lasting impact on the ability of minority communities, particularly Black and African American communities, to build generational wealth.
+These impacts are seen today in Colorado in the disparity between Black and African American homeownership rates and White homeownership rates in Colorado.
+The homeownership rate among Black and African Americans in Colorado is 40 percent, whereas the homeownership rate for householders reporting their race as White alone is 70 percent.
+Similar disparities are also found in the Hispanic or Latino community, which has a 50 percent homeownership rate, and the Native American community, which has a 50 percent homeownership rate.